 Victoria was the first state to roll out smart meters.
 The enormous cost of the program was the source of much of the controversy around smart meters.
 The Australian Energy Regular proposed a multi-year recovery of the implementation costs (link).

-Smart meter costs by Victorian electricity network area.
+Smart meter costs in Victoria - by electricity network area.

 |Electricity Network Area||2011 to 2015 Total Cost|

 |United Energy Distribution||$541|

 |Jemena Electricity Networks||$780|